stonefishy/stonefishy.github.io/source/_posts/2024-06-14-Understanding-the-X-Frame-Options-HTTP-Header.md

 date: 2024-06-14 14:36:28
 categories: Frontend
 tags: [Web]
+top: true
+swiper: true
+swiperImg: "/medias/bg-images/v2-63bbdb5b76b8d349ad35ff4281efbd37_1440w.webp"
 ---

 Recently, we build a frontend website as a nginx docker image, before go live on production.
 We asking the security team to do the security scan for the website on stage environment.
-One of security issues indicates the X-Frame-Options HTTP header is not set properly.
+One of security issues indicates the `X-Frame-Options` HTTP header is not set properly.
 It will cause the website to be vulnerable to clickjacking attacks.

 ## Clickjacking Attack
-Clickjacking is a type of security vulnerability that allows an attacker to trick a user into clicking on a link or button on a malicious website that is designed to look like the legitimate website.
+`Clickjacking` is a type of security vulnerability that allows an attacker to trick a user into clicking on a link or button on a malicious website that is designed to look like the legitimate website.
 This can happen when the attacker embeds the malicious website within a frame on the legitimate website, which can trick the user into clicking on the malicious link or button.

-To prevent clickjacking attacks, web developers can use the X-Frame-Options HTTP header to specify whether a web page can be displayed within a frame or iframe.
-This header can have three possible values: DENY, SAMEORIGIN, and ALLOW-FROM uri.
+To prevent clickjacking attacks, we can use the `X-Frame-Options` HTTP header to specify whether a web page can be displayed within a frame or iframe.
+This header can have three possible values: `DENY`, `SAMEORIGIN`, and `ALLOW-FROM` uri.

 ## What is X-Frame-Options?
 The X-Frame-Options is an HTTP response header used to control whether a web page can be displayed within a frame or iframe.
 It helps to mitigate clickjacking attacks by preventing malicious websites from embedding a vulnerable site within a frame and tricking users into taking unintended actions.